minio/docs/source/reference/minio-mc/mc-alias-list.rst

    .. tab-item:: Example

-      The following :mc-cmd:`mc alias list` command lists the details of a specific alias in the local :program:`mc` configuration.
+      The following :mc:`mc alias list` command lists the details of a specific alias in the local :program:`mc` configuration.

       .. code-block:: shell